 Dr. Shoudel is a graduate of Rochester Community High School.
 He obtained his Bachelor of Science from Southern Illinois University at Edwardsville, and his Doctor of Podiatric Medicine from Dr. William M. Scholl College of Podiatric Medicine, Chicago, Illinois.
 He completed his residency at Cook County Hospital - Scholl Affiliated Hospital Residency, Cook County Hospital, in Chicago, Illinois.

 Dr. Shoudel is certified by the American Board of Foot and Ankle Surgery.
-He is also a fellow of the American College of Foot and Ankle Surgeons.

 Dr. Shoudel has also been a co-investigator for several medications in phase three studies directed at treating diabetic foot ulcerations.